ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 Does it ring a bell looking at this messy notebook?
 I am sure you must have created or encountered a similar kind of notebook while performing data analysis tasks in pandas.

-Pandas is widely used by data scientists and ML Engineers all around the world to perform all kinds of data related tasks like data cleaning and prerprocessing, data anlysis, data manipulation, data conversion, etc. However, most of us are not using it right, as seen in the above example, which has decreased our productivity a lot.
+Pandas is widely used by data scientists and ML Engineers all around the world to perform all kinds of data related tasks like data cleaning and preprocessing, data analysis, data manipulation, data conversion, etc. However, most of us are not using it right, as seen in the above example, which has decreased our productivity a lot.

 You might wonder then what is the correct way to use pandas.
 Is there any particular way that we can make the notebook clean and modular so that we can increase our productivity?

 Luckily, there is a type of quick hack or technique, whatever you may call it, which can be used to greatly improve the workflow and make notebooks not only clean and well organized but highly productive and efficient.
 The good thing is that you don't need to install any extra packages or libraries.
-At the end, your notebook will look something like this.
+In the end, your notebook will look something like this.

 ![Clean notebook](/assets/img/sample/clean_nb.png)

-> Note: Dark mode is available in this website.
+> Note: Dark mode is available on this website.
 You can switch between the modes by clicking the leftmost button at the bottom of the left sidebar.

   ![dark_mode](/assets/img/sample/dark_mode.png)

 # Untitled12.ipynb

-The way to achieve clean and well organized pandas notebooks was explored in the presentation [Untitled12.ipynb](https://pydata.org/eindhoven2019/schedule/presentation/19/untitled12ipynb/) by [Vincent D. Warmerdam](https://twitter.com/fishnets88?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) at [PyData Eindhoven 2019](https://pydata.org/eindhoven2019/)
+The way to achieve clean and well-organized pandas notebooks was explored in the presentation [Untitled12.ipynb](https://pydata.org/eindhoven2019/schedule/presentation/19/untitled12ipynb/) by [Vincent D. Warmerdam](https://twitter.com/fishnets88?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) at [PyData Eindhoven 2019](https://pydata.org/eindhoven2019/)

 The presentation [Untitled12.ipynb: Prevent Miles of Scrolling, Reduce the Spaghetti Code from the Copy Pasta](https://www.youtube.com/watch?v=MpFZUshKypk&t=1292s) has been uploaded in youtube as well.
 You can watch the video below if you want: